shgutte/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_ssi_master/readme.md

 - It can generates interrupts for different events like transfer complete, data lost, mode fault.
 - It supports upto 32K bytes of read data from a SSI device in a single read operation.
 - It has support for DMA (Dynamic Memory Access).
+- The ULP_SSI_MST in the MCU ULP peripherals supports Single-bit mode and can be connected to only one slave.

 ## About Example Code